only search B.P. Lama Jyotisha

 • Those who have knowledge of death

-Cologne Digital Sanskrit Lexicon
+QUOTATION from ~~ Koeln Digital Sanskrit Lexicon www.sanskrit-lexicon.uni-koeln.de

 dhana

-• the prize of a contest or the contest itself (lit. a running match , race , or the thing raced for)
+• the prize of a contest or the contest itself (lit. a running match, race, or the thing raced for)

 • to win the prize or the fight [RV]

-• booty , prey
+• booty, prey

 • to carry off the prize or booty [RV.
 AV]

-• capital (opp. to vRddhi, interest)
+• capital (opp.
+To vRddhi, interest)

-• (arithm.) the affirmative quantity or plus (opp. to RNa, kSaya, vyaya, hAni)
+• (arithm.) the affirmative quantity or plus (opp.
+To RNa, kSaya, vyaya, hAni)

 • name of the 2nd mansion